lsst-sqre/sqr-049/index.rst

 In addition, the following keys store user metadata taken from the OpenID Connect or OAuth 2.0 id token.
 These fields are temporary and will be dropped once the user management component is complete.
+All of these fields are optional; tokens of type service may not have any of them.
+However, some services may reject authentications that don't have an associated ``uid`` value.

 - **name**: The user's preferred full name
 - **uid**: The user's unique numeric UID